look0012/ES-NMGCDA/README.md

 * Windows 10

 ## How to use `ES-NMGCDA`
-You can run the .m files for steps 1-6 file in order on matlab2022b.
+You can run the .m files for steps 1-6 file in order on matlab.

 # Issues
 We warmly welcome all feedback, bug reports, and suggestions!
 When raising issues, please ensure they include a detailed and reproducible example for easier troubleshooting.